ongas/hs-price-tracker/docs/integration_docs/buywisely_product_api_contract.md

 - Log extraction failures and missing/invalid data with clear error messages.

 ## 4. Edge Cases
+- Zero-priced offers (must be ignored, or trigger an exception if all offers are zero).
 - Offers list missing or empty.
 - Offers present but missing `seller_product_url`.
 - Malformed or unexpected hydration data structure.